openmpf/openmpf-components/python/AzureTranslation/README.md

   and spaCy's multilingual sentence detection model for identifying sentence breaks in a large section of text.

-  WtP models are trained to break up multilingual text without the need of an input language tag.
+  WtP models are trained to split up multilingual text by sentence without the need of an input language tag.
 The disadvantage is that the most accurate WtP models will need ~3.5 GB of GPU memory.
-On the other hand, spaCy has a single multilingual sentence detection that appears to work better for breaking up English text in certain cases, unfortunately this model lacks support handling for Chinese punctuation.
+On the other hand, spaCy has a single multilingual sentence detection that appears to work better for splitting up English text in certain cases, unfortunately this model lacks support handling for Chinese punctuation.

   - `SENTENCE_MODEL` - Specifies the desired WtP or spaCy sentence detection model.